Pro-Russian protesters storm prosecutor's office in Ukraine's Donetsk

-DONETSK, Ukraine (Reuters) - Pro-Russian protesters stormed the prosecutor’s office in the separatist-held city of Donetsk on Thursday, hurling rocks, firecrackers and teargas at riot police defending officials the rebels accused of working for Kiev’s Western-backed leaders.
+DONETSK, Ukraine (Reuters) - Pro-Russian protesters stormed the prosecutor’s office in the separatist-held city of Donetsk on Thursday, lobbing stones and smashing windows after accusing the office of working for the Western-backed government in Kiev.

-To shouts of “Fascists”, a refrain Moscow uses to describe Ukraine’s new government, hundreds of people pelted the police with paving stones and then cornered some, dragging them to the ground and beating them.
-The police soon surrendered.

 Donetsk, a city of about 1 million people in Ukraine’s industrial east, is at the center of an armed uprising across the steel and coal belt by mainly Russian-speakers threatening to secede from Ukraine.

-The violence, in a city already largely under the control of separatists, underscored the shifting security situation across swathes of eastern Ukraine where suspicion of Kiev runs deep.
+The violence, in a city already largely under the control of separatists, underscored the shifting security situation and suspicions in the region.

 “The prosecutor’s office was issuing criminal orders from Kiev against its own people, charging them with separatism and other fake crimes,” said one protester, a 43-year-old man from Donetsk who gave his name as Igor.